a-rahimi/dataframe/README.md

 c = a[b]
 ```

-Returns a dataframe that consists of rows of `a` that have the same
+In the above, `c` becomes a dataframe that consists of rows of `a` that have the
-tag as `b`.
+same tag as `b`.
 Duplicated tags in `b` result in duplicated tags in `c`.
-Duplicated
-tags in `a` result in undefined behavior (in reality, the first entry with the
+Duplicated tags in `a` result in undefined behavior (in reality, the first entry
-matching tag is used).
+with the matching tag is used).

 This operation is implemented under the hood with Expr_Intersect.